Restaurant Menu Photo SOP: The 90-Minute Shoot → Enhance → Publish Workflow

 - Shooter: takes photos and checks framing

-- Runner or Plater: plates dishes, wipes edges, refreshes garnish
+- Runner/Plater: plates dishes, wipes edges, refreshes garnish

-- Clear the station: no towels, receipts, extra plates, hands, or random utensils.
+- Clear the station: no towels, receipts, extra plates, hands, utensils you’re not using.

 1) Set up the photo station (10 minutes)